-Review of the 2013-2016 Employee Surveys related to adequacy of technology and training showed an average of 3.54, just above the established threshold of 3.5.
+Review of the 2013-2016 Employee Surveys related to adequacy of technology and training showed an average of 3.54, (scale 1-5, 5 highest) just above the established threshold of 3.5.
 Additionally, employee ratings over the same time period related to having the skills and training necessary to perform their job was 4.6, well above threshold.

-Review of the students' Program Evaluation Surveys between 2013 - 2017 regarding adequacy of technology and other resources in the Library, Skills and Computer labs demonstrated that the global indexes were all well above threshold with the Library at 4.52, Skills Lab at 4.58, and Computer Lab at 4.52, respectively.
-Starting with the 2016-II Survey, a question was added regarding the value of the educational database provided by CONAH.
+Review of the students' Program Evaluation Surveys between 2013 - 2017 regarding adequacy of technology and other resources in the Library, Skills and Computer labs demonstrated that the global indexes were all well above threshold with the Library at 4.52, Skills Lab at 4.58, and Computer Lab at 4.52.
+Starting with the 2016-II Survey, a question was added regarding the value of the educational databases such as nursing reference center and clinical e-book.
 The students rated the item at 4.8, again well above the 3.5 threshold.
-(IIIC5),
+(IIIC5).

-CONAH provides appropriate and adequate technology services, professional support, facilities, hardware, and software to support CONAH's operational functions, teaching, learning, and support services.
+CONAH provides appropriate and adequate technology services, professional support, facilities, hardware, and software to support operational functions, teaching, learning, and support services.
 Decisions regarding technology services, facilities, hardware, and software are driven by CONAH's integrated planning, program review, and resource allocation processes.
 Data are utilized to assess effectiveness of these services.

-III.
 C. 2 The institution continuously plans for, updates and replaces technology to ensure its technological infrastructure, quality and capacity are adequate to support its mission, operations, programs, and services.

 CONAH initiated a Five-Year Technology Plan in 2013 to systematically update and replace technology to meet CONAH's Mission.
-(IIIC1) Additionally, a Hardware and Software Technology Maintenance / Replacement Plan was developed in 2016 that included items in both the CIO's and the ERC's purview to provide an overview of CONAH's current technology.
+(IIIC1) Additionally, a Hardware and Software Technology Maintenance / Replacement Plan was developed in 2013 that included items in both the CIO's and the ERC's purview in order to provide an overview of CONAH's current technology.
 (IIIC6)